 The used-and-useful test also is a hindsight requirement.
 The regulator asks after the fact whether the investment worked out as might have been hoped.
 This characteristic distinguishes the used-and-useful test from one that might be called the foresight criterion, an example of which is the prudent-investment test.
-The classic articulation of the prudent- investment test is often credited to Justice Brandeis in his 1923 concurrence in Missouri ex rel.
-Southwestern Bell Tel.
-Co. v.
-Pub.
-Serv.
-Comm'n.12 He wrote that a utility should receive from regulators the opportunity to earn "a fair return on the amount prudently invested" to provide service.13 Similarly, in Duquesne, Justice Scalia, in his concurrence, described prudent investment as the "capital reasonably expended to meet the utility's legal obligation to assure adequate service."14 The prudent-investment test has come to stand for the proposition that a utility may recover its investment, through allowed rates, if its investment decision was prudent in light of the information reasonably available to the utility when that decision was made.15
+The classic articulation of the prudent-investment test is often credited to Justice Louis Brandeis in his 1923 concurrence in Missouri ex rel.
+Southwestern Bell Telephone Co. v.
+Public Service Commission.
+He wrote that a utility should receive from regulators the opportunity to earn "a fair return on the amount prudently invested" to provide service.
+Similarly, concurring in 1989 in Duquesne, Justice Antonin Scalia described prudent investment as the "capital reasonably expended to meet the utility's legal obligation to assure adequate service."
+The prudent-investment test has come to stand for the proposition that a utility may recover its investment, through allowed rates, if its investment decision was prudent in light of the information reasonably available to the utility when that decision was made.
+Writing in 1984, Professor Richard Pierce observed that such investment decisions are "rarely blatantly imprudent when viewed in light of the knowledge and alternatives reasonably available to the utility's management at the time of the decision."